-1. Use a 1/2 inch socket wrench to remove the cylinder head capscrews and lift off the head.
+Use a 1/2 inch socket wrench to remove the cylinder head bolts or stud nuts and lift off the head.

 ACAUTION Warpage can occur if the heads are removed while hot.
 Wait until engine has cooled before removing heads.